What’s a ROBS Reversal? | By: John Mollica, CPA, CISA

 Well how does that work?
 This is called a ROBS Reversal.

-The process is very complicated and should not be attempted without
+The process to reverse ROBS funding is very complicated and should not be attempted without

 • Estimating the price of your business